 We have entered into offer letter agreements with each of our named executive officers, in connection with each named executive officer's commencement of employment with us.
 Each of our executive officers is employed "at-will," and each such executive officer's employment may be terminated at any time by us or the named executive officer.
-These offer letter agreements provide for the named executive officer's initial base salary, eligibility to participate in our standard benefit plans and in certain cases, the named executive officer's initial stock option grant along with vesting provisions with respect to that initial stock option grant.
+These offer letter agreements provide for the named executive officer's initial base salary, a target annual bonus opportunity, eligibility to participate in our standard benefit plans and in certain cases, a stock option grant along with vesting provisions with respect to such stock option grant.
+These agreements also provide for severance benefits upon termination of employment or a change of control of our company, which are described in more detail under the heading "Benefits Upon Termination or Change in Control."

-On March 19, 2015, we entered into an offer letter agreement with Mr. Rosen, under which Mr. Rosen became our interim Chief Executive Officer, effective April 1, 2015.
-Mr. Rosen's offer letter provided that he would be employed by the Company on an "at will" basis as our interim Chief Executive Officer and would receive: (i) an initial monthly base salary of \$35,000; (ii) at the completion of service as our interim Chief Executive Officer, an additional lump sum payment equal to \$15,000 for each month or pro-rata portion thereof that Mr. Rosen served as our interim Chief Executive Officer; and (iii) an option to purchase 240,000 shares of the Company's common stock, vesting monthly at the rate of 1/12th of the total number of the option shares per month for the period during which Mr. Rosen served as our interim Chief Executive Officer.
-On March 28, 2016, we entered into an offer letter with Mr. Rosen to become the Company's full-time Chief Executive Officer, effective April 1, 2016.
-Mr. Rosen's new offer letter provides that he will be employed by the Company on an "at will" basis and will receive (i) an initial annual base salary of \$5590,000; (ii) an annual cash bonus targeted at 55% of Mr. Rosen's base salary with actual bonus payments based on the achievement of corporate business objectives, as determined by the Compensation Committee; and (iii) an option to purchase 800,000 shares of the Company's common stock, vesting over four years, with 1/48th of the option shares vesting monthly subject to subject to Mr. Rosen's continuous service through each vesting date.
-This option is subject to the terms of our 2011 Equity Incentive Plan.
+In February 2017, we entered into an offer letter agreement with Mr. Angotti, under which Mr. Angotti became our Chief Executive Officer, effective March 6, 2017.
+Mr. Angotti's offer letter provides that he will be employed by the Company on an "at will" basis and will receive an initial annual base salary of \$600,000; an annual cash bonus targeted at 55% of Mr. Angotti's base salary with actual bonus payments based on the achievement of corporate business objectives, as determined by the Board or Compensation Committee of the Board; and an option to purchase 800,000 shares of the Company's common stock, vesting with respect to 25% of the shares on March 6, 2018 and then over four years, with 1/48th of the shares vesting monthly thereafter subject to Mr. Angotti's continuous service.
+We also agreed to reimburse him for up to \$10,000 in reasonable attorney's fees in connection with the negotiation of his offer letter agreement.

-In March 2014, we entered into an offer letter agreement with Mr. Morris, which provided for an initial annual base salary of \$375,000, and eligibility for an annual target bonus of up to 37.5% of his annual base salary, based upon achievement of a series of personal and company objectives, as determined by the Compensation Committee of the Board of Directors on an annual basis.
-The offer letter also provided for an initial stock option grant of 200,000 shares of our common stock, vesting with respect to 25% of the shares subject to this grant on March 25, 2015, with the remaining shares vesting on an equal monthly basis over the following 36 months, subject to his continued employment through each vesting date.
-As of the date of this proxy statement, Mr. Morris' annual base salary is \$410,000 and Mr. Morris is eligible for an annual target bonus of up to 40% of his annual base salary.
+On March 28, 2016, we entered into an amended offer letter with Mr. Rosen in connection with his transition from interim to full-time Chief Executive Officer, effective April 1, 2016.
+Mr. Rosen's new offer letter provided that he would receive (i) an initial annual base salary of \$590,000; (ii) an annual cash bonus targeted at 55% of his base salary, with actual bonus payments based on the achievement of corporate business objectives, as determined by the Compensation Committee; and (iii) an option to purchase 800,000 shares of the Company's common stock, vesting over four years, with 1/48th of the option shares vesting monthly subject to subject to Mr. Rosen's continuous service through each vesting date.
+Effective March 5, 2017, Mr. Rosen resigned as Chief Executive Officer.
+Mr. Rosen was eligible for and received his 2016 annual bonus payment, prorated for his partial year of service as our Chief Executive Officer in 2016, on February 15, 2017.
+Mr. Rosen continues to serve on the Board, where he has served since 2008, accordingly the stock options awarded to him for his service as our interim Chief Executive Officer and our full-time Chief Executive Officer will continue to vest until such time as Mr. Rosen ceases to be a service provider to the Company.

+In March 2014, we entered into an offer letter agreement with Mr. Morris, which provided for an initial annual base salary of \$375,000.
+As of the date of this proxy statement, Mr. Morris' annual base salary is \$419,250 and Mr. Morris is eligible for an annual target bonus of up to 40% of his annual base salary.